World’s top hygiene experts, in partnership with Dettol, identify key factors in the home and school that cause spread of bacteria.

 High contamination levels in eating areas, not restrooms

 It was found that mothers believe that the restroom contains the most bacteria in school but a swabbing test showed otherwise.
-In contrast, surfaces in eating area are commonly contaminated, which means that school children, teachers and staff are highly exposed to the risk of picking up bacteria while eating through hand contact or eating equipment like cutlery and lunch boxes.
+In contrast, surfaces in eating areas are commonly contaminated, which means that school children, teachers and staff are highly exposed to the risk of picking up bacteria while eating through hand contact or eating equipment like cutlery and lunch boxes.

 Mothers play important role in enforcing good hygiene practices